 Let's talk Protein!

 Protein is most commonly known for its relationship with muscle building and training performance.
 This is not the only role proteins play, proteins are the building blocks for EVERY cell in the human body.
-If we are not consuming adequate protein we cannot rebuild & repair, give our bodies the proper recovery it needs through times of stress & injury or support sufficient cell cycle functioning.
+If we are not consuming adequate protein we cannot rebuild & repair, provide our bodies with the tools it needs for adequate recovery through times of stress & injury and support sufficient cell cycle functioning.

 Let me clarify further how proteins work within the body.
 When a protein is broken down and digested in the body it becomes an amino acid and these amino acids are further classified as either an essential and non-essential amino acid.
 An essential amino acid basically means it is essential that we consume this type of amino acid through the foods we eat because our bodies are unable to produce them ourselves.
 Whereas a non-essential amino acid can be made by the human body.
 There are 9 essential amino acids that we must consume in our diet and when one particular food provides us with all 9 essential amino acids it is classified as a high quality protein.
 Not all protein sources have all 9 essential amino acids, they may be missing one or two; and if this is the case, they will be referred to as a lower quality protein.